NeneWang/graph-algo-exploration/README.md

   - [x] Floyd Warshall

-Unplaned, originally that I want to add
+Given the contents of the class, here are additional visualizations that I want to add.

 - [ ] Heapify Illustration
 - [ ] Travel Salesman Visualization